The Fool's Errand: Retrospective reviews

 In 2004, Inside Mac Games selected The Fool's Errand as one of the 20 games that made the biggest impact on the Macintosh, calling the game "intriguing and visually-rich", with an "original and compelling" story that was "thick with mysticism, witchcraft, folklore, and hints on how to solve the game's final meta-puzzle".
-Game Set Watch deemed it "one of the greatest puzzle games in personal-computing history".
-Wired crowned it "the greatest puzzle game of all time".
-PC Gamer felt the "whimsical fantasy" would challenge the player's brain.
+In 2007, Game Set Watch deemed it "one of the greatest puzzle games in personal-computing history".
+In a 2012 interview with Johnson, Wired crowned it "the greatest puzzle game of all time".
+In 2018, PC Gamer selected The Fool's Errand for its weekly best free PC games feature, saying the "whimsical fantasy" would challenge the player's brain.

-GamesTM called The Fool's Errand one of the greatest retro games ever, "obscenely addictive" and "revered by nearly everyone" who played it.
-Retro Gamer called The Fool's Errand an excellent strategy fantasy game with "a well-crafted narrative" that "arguably paved the way for games like the Professor Layton series, which now feature similar narrative puzzles to solve."
+GamesTM featured The Fool's Errand in its "Greatest Retro Game Ever" column, calling it "obscenely addictive" and "revered by nearly everyone" who played it.
+In a 2013 feature on the evolution of puzzle video games, Retro Gamer called The Fool's Errand an excellent strategy fantasy game with "a well-crafted narrative" that "arguably paved the way for games like the Professor Layton series, which now feature similar narrative puzzles to solve."

 Awards

-The Fool's Errand was inducted into the 1987 Macworld Game Hall of Fame as Best Brain-Teasing game, and won the 1989 GAMES Magazine Best Puzzle Game of the Year.
+The Fool's Errand was inducted into the 1987 Macworld Game Hall of Fame as Best Brain-Teasing game.
+GAMES Magazine selected The Fool's Errand as one of the best computer games of 1988, saying "Some puzzles are easy, others tricky; all are charming and great fun to figure out."

 VideoGames & Computer Entertainment named The Fool's Errand Best Computer Strategy Game of 1988, ahead of runners-up Prime Time, Rommel: Battles for North Africa, and Solitaire Royale.
 The magazine praised The Fool's Errand as "the most clever framework for an anthology of word games and puzzles ever devised."

 The editors of Game Player's PC Strategy Guide presented the game with their 1990 "Best PC Puzzle Game" award.
 They wrote, "One of the best puzzle games ever produced — everything from mazes to cryptograms worked into an elaborate, witty narrative, and presented with exceptional graphic flair.